practicingruby/practicing-ruby-paid/posts/v5/008-clojure.md

 that govern each of these behaviors, and those that do exist are highly abstract and mathematical.
-While I'm not one to shy away from theoretical papers, I usually like to approach them once I understand a concept fairly well in practice, and it was hard to find the materials to get me to that point.
+While I'm not one to shy away from theoretical papers, I usually like to approach them once I understand a concept fairly well in practice.
+For this particular problem, I was unable to find the materials that would get to that point, and it felt like I was hitting a brick wall.

-While I found tons of examples of applying a generalized form of ant colony optimization to the traveling salesman problem, I wanted to start with a more direct simulation of the natural behavior.
+Although I found tons of examples of applying a generalized form of ant colony optimization to the traveling salesman problem, I wanted to start with a more direct simulation of the natural behavior.
 After digging around for a bit, I found [Rich Hickey's ant simulator][sim], which is implemented